 Bits About Me:

-I’m also co-founder and Director of Operations for a local charity: www.RoundRockKidsDay.org.
-However it will be awhile before we do another event.
+I’m also co-founder and Director of Operations for a local charity: RoundRockKidsDay.org.

-With over 35 years of crochet and piano in her life, and a family far too familiar with cancer, Julia’s crochet work is often designed for chemo patients and charity too.
+With over 40 years of crochet and piano in her life, and a family far too familiar with cancer, Julia’s crochet work is often designed for chemo patients and charity too.

 You can find her elsewhere online as BikerMom on Ravelry, @AberrantCrochet on Twitter, her stores at http://PixieWorx.Etsy.com and http://AberrantCrochet.Etsy.com, her crochet blog at: http://AberrantCrochet.com and her Facebook pages at: https://www.facebook.com/AberrantCrochet and https://www.facebook.com/John-Chambers-Family-Fighting-Glioblastoma-303426583411423.